Modified Hamiltonian Monte Carlo for Bayesian inference: Conclusions

 Being a method that generates both correlated and weighted samples, MMHMC requires a metric for sampling efficiency different from the one commonly used for MCMC.
 Here we suggested such a metric suitable for MCMC importance sampling based methods.

-The method has been carefully tested and compared with the traditional and advanced sampling techniques for computational statistics such as Random Walk Metropolis-Hastings, Metropolis Adjusted Langevin Algorithm, Hamiltonian Monte Carlo, Generalized HMC, Riemann Manifold HMC.
+The method has been carefully tested and compared with the traditional and advanced sampling techniques such as Random Walk Metropolis-Hastings, Metropolis Adjusted Langevin Algorithm, Hamiltonian Monte Carlo, Riemann Manifold Hamiltonian Monte Carlo, Generalized Hybrid Monte Carlo and Generalized Shadow Hybrid Monte Carlo.

-When compared to HMC, GHMC, RWMH and MALA, the MMHMC method demonstrates superior performance, in terms of higher acceptance rate, bigger time-normalized ESS and MCSE, for a range of applications, range of dimensions and choice of simulation parameters.
-The improvements are bigger for high-dimensional problems---for a multivariate Gaussian problem MMHMC demonstrated an improvement over HMC of up to 25 times.
-When comparing only for the best set of simulation parameters among the tested ones for each method, MMHMC shows around 10 time better performance than HMC for the Gaussian problem and around a 2 times improvement for the BLR model.
+When compared to HMC, RWMH, MALA, GHMC and GSHMC, the MMHMC method demonstrates superior performance, in terms of higher acceptance rate, bigger time-normalized ESS and smaller MCSE, for a range of applications, range of dimensions and choice of parameters of the methods.
+The improvements are bigger for high-dimensional problems---for the multivariate Gaussian problem MMHMC demonstrated an improvement over HMC of up to 29 times.
+When comparing only for the best set of parameters among the tested ones for each method, MMHMC shows around 17 times better performance than HMC for the Gaussian problem and around 2.5 times improvement for the BLR model.

-MMHMC and RMHMC demonstrate comparable sampling performance for the tested SV model.
-However, in contrast to the original RMHMC, MMHMC does not require higher order derivatives and inverse of the metric and thus is computationally less expensive.
+MMHMC and RMHMC demonstrate comparable, with a slight advantage of MMHMC, performance for the tested SV model.
+However, in contrast to the original RMHMC, MMHMC does not rely on higher order derivatives or inverse of the metric, and thus requires less implementation and computational effort.
 This issue becomes particularly important for high-dimensional problems with dense Hessian matrix.
-In addition, choices of integrators for RMHMC are limited due to the use of non-separable Hamiltonians, whereas MMHMC allows for the use of the novel efficient numerical integrators.
+In addition, choices of integrators for RMHMC are limited due to the use of non-separable Hamiltonians, whereas MMHMC is well compatible with advanced splitting integration schemes.

-The MMHMC method has been implemented in the in-house software package \textsf{HaiCS} (Hamiltonians in Computational Statistics), developed for statistical sampling of different models and distributions using Hamiltonian Monte Carlo based methods.